MacSmithNZ/massageeden.co.nz/content/_index.md

 ---
-title: "Massage Eden | Rotorua's Favourite Day Spa"
+title: "Massage Eden | Day Spa Auckland & Rotorua"
 description: "At Massage Eden we believe everyone deserves a professional Massage or Facial.
 That is why we make your comfort our top priority.
 Start today!"
 date: 2021-04-09T11:32:41+12:00
 draft: false